RiccardoSquarcialupi/Distributed-Risiko-Clone/README.md

 From now on you just need to `git pull` to update the entire project.

-## Git is not collaborating... just run the update script
+## Git is not collaborating... just run the update script (Be sure to be in the same folder as the script)